 For my own experiment, I decided to go with these four spices.
 I ground 15g (½oz) black pepper corms, 15g (½oz) long peppers and ½ teaspoon of whole cloves, and combined all this with ¼ teaspoon of grated nutmeg.
 I used 3 teaspoons of the mix for the meat I obtained from a ham hock: just about right, I felt.

 Incidentally, I don’t recommend using a pestle and mortar can be hard work, depending on the variety of pepper, so you may find it easier to use a coffee grinder, otherwise you’ll still be grinding it the following day.
 Black pepper corns and cloves, however, do take well to a pestle and mortar.
 If you decide to use a coffee grinder for all your spices, be aware that the oil from cloves may stain some plastics.

 My in-house powder fort certainly worked well with the pork of sauge yfarced.
-I will be filming the recipe as part of my Patreon video series, and I look forward to using it in other recipes, since it is commonly called for in Forme of Cury.
+I will be filming the recipe for my Cookery videos page and I look forward to using it in other recipes, since it is commonly called for in Forme of Cury.

 In the meantime, here is a picture of my dish, followed by the medieval recipe.

 Take pork and seeþ hit wel & grynd hit smal, & medle hit wiþ ayroun & brede ygrated; do þerto poudour fort & safroun wiþ pynes and salt; take & close litull balles in foyles of sauge; wete hit with a batour of ayroun & fry hit and serue hit forth.